How to Advocate for Your Child – Tips for Parenting

 Learn About Your Child’s Behavior from Professionals

-- Ask Questions – No one can be an expert in everything.
+No one can be an expert in everything, especially when it comes to parenting.
 When there is some confusion or misunderstanding, don’t be afraid to ask questions of the professionals.
 They are more than willing to clear up any muddy waters.
 If you have concerns about remembering questions, feel free to carry a small note book with you or write a memo in your phone.
 This way you can recall any and all questions that you may have when you have the opportunity to speak with the professionals.

-- Find a Community – Search for others who have been in similar situations or are currently facing the same challenges.
-Learning from these individuals will help identify potential pitfalls and educate on possible services making the process just a bit easier.
+Search for others who have been in similar situations or are currently facing the same challenges.
+Learning from these individuals will help identify potential pitfalls and educate you on possible services making parenting just a bit easier.
 You also discover that you are not alone in these trials and that does wonders in boasting your confidence as you deal with the situations that your child presents.

-- Self-Care – In order to advocate for others, it is important to know how to advocate for yourself.
+In order to advocate for others, it is important to know how to advocate for yourself.
 It is okay to put some focus on yourself and your needs.
-This allows you to be better prepared to deal with the challenges that come with caring for a child with higher needs.
+That way you can be better prepared for challenges that come with caring for a child with autism.

 So before your son loses his cool again in the grocery store and you approach your last nerve, take the necessary steps to get the support and services that he needs.
 Speak up.
 Speak loudly.
 Know that you are his voice until he is strong enough to find his own.
 And whatever you do, do not ever give up.
 Your son has the ability to overcome this and it starts with you advocating for him so go get ‘em.